Hurricane essentials: 12 must-have items to help you survive the storm

 Widespread devastation.
 Barely habitable.
 The powerful storm heading towards Americans is a threat.
 Like those in Hurricane Harvey’s path, many more Americans could soon be without power and other basic support services - and may be so for several days.

-Harvey was a Category 4 with mean winds up to 156 mph that caused severe damage to well-built homes and blew over trees.
+Harvey was a Category 4 with mean winds up to 156 mph that caused severe damage to well-built homes and uprooted trees.

-Irma is currently predicted to be worse – a category 5 with destructive winds more powerful than 157 mph.
-Category 5s can destroy entire buildings and make roads unusable, isolating people and making it difficult for the government to access them and provide assistance.
+Irma, which was downgraded to a Category 4 Friday morning, is expected to hit Florida Sunday.

 Are you ready for a hurricane to strike?
 What if you need to suddenly leave your home for a few days?
 Is your “go bag” prepared with the right essential items in case you need to evacuate to safety?